jshuo/phoenix-multi-agent-soc/diagram/aiot-block.md

 ## Purpose and Scope

-- Purpose: provide continuous visibility, anomaly detection, and automated operational responses for assets in transit (cargo, vehicles, sensors).
+- Purpose: provide continuous visibility, anomaly detection, and automated operational responses for assets in transit.
-- Scope: telemetry processing, feature extraction, ML anomaly scoring, contextual fusion (cargo status, SLA, battery), decision automation, and human escalation.
+- Scope: telemetry processing, feature extraction, ML anomaly scoring, contextual fusion (cargo type, SLA, battery), decision automation, and human escalation.
 This is an operational monitoring and logistics command capability.

 ## Logistics Operations Monitoring as a Service (MaaS)

-- Primary focus is physical and operational telemetry (temperature, geolocation, battery percentage) and asset health, not cyber threat hunting.
+- Primary focus is physical and operational telemetry (temperature, geolocation, battery percentage) and asset health
 - Actions (increase sampling, calibrate, peer check, flag, escalate to operations) address data quality and operational continuity rather than malware, network intrusions, or forensics.
 - The RL decision engine and multi‑agent orchestration automate operational workflows and triage; human‑in‑the‑loop handles peer review and escalations.